IBM-Cloud/kube-samples/iks-life-preserver/README.md

 From the main workspace page, click on the `Actions` drop-down button near the top-right part of the screen and select `Delete`:

 * To remove all changes and delete the workspace completely, select both checkboxes.
-* If you want to remove all the changes and keep the workspace around for re-use at a later time, just check the second box.
+* To remove all changes and keep the workspace for re-use at a later time, select only the second checkbox.

 Confirm the operation by typing in the workspace name and then clicking `Delete`